YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 I would also separate the surgery price from the total decision cost.
 Flights, hotel timing, time away from work, a companion, aftercare products, possible local medical review, and extra nights can change the real budget.
 A clinic quote may look low, but if the plan is rushed or unclear, the financial risk is not low.

-All Inclusive Packages Help Only When the Medical Plan Comes First
+Complete Packages Help Only When the Medical Plan Comes First

 The problem begins when the package becomes more important than the surgery.
-A comfortable hotel does not tell me whether the donor area is strong.
+A comfortable hotel does not tell me whether donor reserve is strong.
 A private transfer does not tell me whether the hairline is age appropriate.
 A fixed graft number does not tell me whether the plan will still look natural in ten years.

 This same principle matters in hair transplant packages in Turkey.
 A package should make the logistics clearer, not hide the medical responsibility.
 The travel side should support the operation.
 It should never replace the surgeon’s judgment.